Last Looks: The Christmas Tree

 We mentioned her earlier.
 My taskmaster,

-performer uh a talent here from our show of years past our former engineer uh devin bryant has something to share with us.
+performer, a talent here from our show of years past, our former engineer, Devin Bryant, has something to share with us.
 Devin, welcome back to How Did This Get Made?
 Gentlemen.

-I'm so sorry.
-Left us for, as my cousins in Massachusetts would say, Smartless.
+Left us for, as my cousins in Massachusetts would say, smartless.

 That's absolutely right.
-And I've seen both of you guys as you've come through on a couple shows we've had over there.
+And I've seen both of you guys as you come through on a couple of shows we've had over there.

-Both of you were on Staying Alive, the show I work on with Gabrison Pally, which is a fantastic show.
+Both of you were on Staying Alive, the show I work on with Gabris and Pally, which is a fantastic show.
 Great episodes.

 You're both on too.
 If people haven't heard them, please check them out.

-Do you think those were the two highest-rated episodes of that show?
+Do you think those are the two highest-rated episodes of that show?
 Yes.

 Now, here's what I'll say: